demonye/tmux-notify/README.md

 ### Run this to show a notification in the tmux status bar.
 ```
-tnoitify 'This is a test message!'
+tnotify 'This is a test message!'
 ```

 ### Clear the notification